-More information and the instructions to complete this mandatory safety training are available for download on https://engineering.jhu.edu/materials/about/lab-safety/.Please complete the Blackboard quizzes and attend a lab walk through with Phil Chapman (pchapma2@jhu.edu), which are offered every Monday at 4:15 pm and Friday at 11 am (subject to change and University closures).
-Please meet Phil outside MD 5.
+More information and the instructions to complete this mandatory safety training are available for download on https://engineering.jhu.edu/materials/about/lab-safety/.Please complete the canvas quizzes and attend a lab walk through withAlden Murphy (amurph57@jhu.edu).

-Once the required forms are completed and signed bring them to Maryland Hall room 206B to receive access to the laboratories or to schedule additional equipment training.
+Once the required forms are completed and signed bring them to Alden Murphy to receive access to the laboratories or to schedule additional equipment training.